calebhsu/bigdata-book/learning/week1/lodash.md

 It can make you very productive and effective in writing Javascript programs.

 Read Lodash's page on npm [here](https://www.npmjs.com/package/lodash).
-How many times was it downloaded just last week alone?
+How many times was it downloaded just last week alone? _4,107,453 times_

 ## Examples